Jordy-prog/RushHour/code/algorithms/README.md

 The algorithms folder contains the algorithms that can be used to solve a Rush Hour board.
 This file explains them briefly.

+The folder also contains the helpers.py function, which contains functions that multiple algorithms need.

 ## Random

 ### Pure random